 DICE Certificate Program

-You can receive credits for the DICE certificate by engaging a variety of programs including cultural events, Social Justice Engagement workshops related to equity and inclusion, signature MCC programming, approved service projects and/or diversity leadership retreats.
+You can receive credits for the DICE certificate by engaging in a variety of programs including cultural events, Student Education and Empowerment Workshops related to equity and inclusion, signature CBSC programming, approved service projects and/or diversity leadership retreats.

-DICE is a largely self-guided experience for OSU students, staff, and faculty.
+DICE is a largely self-guided experience for OSU students.
 You choose the events and complete the reflections based on your own schedule.
 You need to complete 12 credits in 1 academic year in order to receive a DICE Certificate.

 Credit = 1 program/workshop + a 125 word reflection

 DICE = 12 Credits in 1 Academic Year.

 Registration is closed for the 2022-2023 academic year.
 Registration for 2023-2024 will open late summer.

 After you have signed up through our system, you will receive a confirmation email from our DICE Program Coordinator.
 You will be enrolled in the DICE Carmen course where you can submit your reflections, track your progress and complete the program.
 If you are a member of one of our DICE program partners, please be sure to select your program when you register.

 DICE points can be earned 1, 2 or 3 points at a time.
 The DICE Program Overview provides details about how these points are earned.
 You will have a 2 week window to submit reflections after attending programs.

 For the 2022-2023 school year, your DICE credits must be earned and turned in by April 7, 2023.